kchouzi/MM2-matcha-script/README.md

 ### Docs
-Script was created ONLY for autoFarm in MM2.
+Script was created only for autoFarm in MM2.

 > [!WARNING]
 > Script only works with matcha lua-vm.